dataiap/dataiap/day2/README.md

 * When you call a drawing function, it won't rearrange the layout of what was drawn before.
 It simply draws the pixels **on top of** what has been drawn before.
 * You are ultimately adding points, lines and polygons on top of one another.

-## Let's Plot Some Graphs!
+# Let's Plot Some Graphs!

 Let's get to drawing graphs!
 By the end of this tutorial, you will have experience creating bar charts, line charts, box plots, scatter plots, and choropleths (map plots).
 We will walk you through how to create a figure similar to

 <img src="./final_graph.png" width="750"/>

 This figure creates subplots in a 3x2 grid, so let's first setup the figure and generate two sets of data.
 Both sets have the same x values, but different y values.
+Think "obama" and "mccain" from yesterday :)

 	import matplotlib.pyplot as plt
 	import random